osm2pgsql-dev/osm2pgsql/docs/usage.md

 offers significant space savings and speed increases, particularly on mechanical drives.
 The file takes approximately 8 bytes * maximum node ID, or about 23 GiB, regardless of the size of the extract.

-``--unlogged`` specifies to use unlogged tables which are dropped from the database if the database server ever crashes, but are faster to import.

 ``--prefix`` specifies the prefix for tables